ECHO Clinics

 Providers in an Opioid Treatment Program (OTP) Setting

-Starting Wednesday, September 7, join our learninig comunuity every 1st Wednesday of the month from 12:30 pm to 1:45 pm for presentations and discussions specially designed for providers in an OTP setting with Drs.
+Starting Wednesday, April 5, join our learning community for presentations and discussions specially designed for providers in an OTP setting with Drs.
 Devang Gandhi and Aaron Greenblatt.

 Register for cycle here